wikimedia/pywikibot/ROADMAP.rst

 Code cleanups
 -------------

+* MultipleSitesBot.site attribute was removed (T283209)
+* Deprecated BaseSite.category_namespaces() method was removed
+* i18n.twntranslate() function was removed in favour of twtranslate()
+* siteinfo must be used as a dictionary ad cannot be called anymore
+* APISite.has_transcluded_data() method was removed
+* Deprecated LogEntry.title() method was removed
+* Deprecated APISite.watchpage() method was removed
+* OptionHandler.options dict has been removed in favour of OptionHandler.opt
+* The toStdout parameter of ui.output has been dropped
+* terminal_interface_base.TerminalFormatter was removed
 * Move page functions UnicodeToAsciiHtml, unicode2html, url2unicode to tools.chars with renaming them
 * Rename _MultiTemplateMatchBuilder to MultiTemplateMatchBuilder
 * User.name() method was removed in favour of User.username property